 - Chrysoberyl, variety Alexandrite

 - Forsterite, blue, used as a Tanzanite simulant1

 - Spinel, all colors

 In order to make the different artificial materials, different methods of synthesis are carried out.
 Most monocrystalline material is produced by one of the following methods:

 - Examples: flux melt, hydrothermal method

-To make diamonds enormous pressures are required and special techniques have been developed to achieve the synthesis of diamond.
-These are called the Belt process and the Bars, or Split sphere apparatus.
+To make diamonds enormous pressures are required and special techniques have been developed to achieve the synthesis of diamonds.
+These are called the Belt process and the Bars, or Split Sphere apparatus.